awaLiny2333/LinysBrowser_NEXT/README_EN.md

    (Seems to be solved, still under observation)
 2. Quickly closing plenty of tabs may cause tabs to disappear.
    This is because in some extreme occasions, the tab button is trying to close the last+1 index of the tab list.
    An if statement has been added before the operation in order to make sure the index is in the legal range.
    (Seems to be solved, still under observation)
 3. HarmonyOS UA can't be understood by plenty of websites.
-4. The animation of Tabs panel is wrong when opening the panel for the first time after launching the app, collapsing and reopening it would temporally fix that.
-5. The vertical tabs panel animations may seem weird when the scroll is longer than the screen.
+4. The vertical tabs panel animations may seem weird when the scroll is longer than the screen.
-6. This project requires HarmonyOS NEXT API12 to run.
+5. This project requires HarmonyOS NEXT API12 to run.